ivangfr/docker-swarm-environment/README.md

 ### Manually

-- Open a terminal
+Open a terminal and follow the steps below

 - **Create Docker Machines**

-  - Run the command to create a Docker Machine named `manager1`.
+  - Run the command to create `manager1` Docker Machine
     ```
     docker-machine create --driver virtualbox --virtualbox-memory 8192 manager1
     ```

-  - Run the command to create Docker Machine for `worker1`.
+  - Run the command to create `worker1` Docker Machine
     ```
     docker-machine create --driver virtualbox --virtualbox-memory 8192 worker1
     ```

-  - In order to check the status of all the Docker machines, run
+  - Check the status of all the Docker machines
     ```
     docker-machine ls
     ```